rule

 Text 30

-Thus [with all these twenty-four masters] carrying the vision of the Soul I wander, fully having developed renunciation and wisdom, the earth being freed from attachment and false ego.
+Thus [from all these twenty-four plus one masters] see ing it in the Soul I wander, fully having developed renunciation and wisdom, the earth being freed from attachment and false ego.
+(Vedabase)

 Text 31